 And I’m also going to make sure I have everything I need to make this soup when I’m craving it.

-There are three ways to get this soup ready in advance.
+There are three ways to prep this soup in advance.
 And remember, great ingredients going in, means great flavor coming out.

 Much like preparing for a cold by having all of your cold meds ready to go, I also prepare by making sure I’m fully stocked with smoked chicken stock so it’s ready when I need it!